uutils/coreutils/src/uu/factor/BENCHMARKING.md

 Moreover, the mitigations for it (described above) aren't achievable in virtualized, multi-tenant environments such as CI.

-Instead, we could run the µbenchmarks in a simulated CPU with [`cachegrind`], measure execution “time” in that model (in CI), and use it to detect and report performance improvements and regressions.
+Instead, we could run the microbenchmarks in a simulated CPU with [`cachegrind`], measure execution “time” in that model (in CI), and use it to detect and report performance improvements and regressions.